9er's Mastering and Music

 The MX-35 / MX-10 is one of the most popular Ampexes as a mic preamp.
 Before I started building my own preamps, I would have thought these sounded absolutely amazing, but I am spoiled now and have much higher standards than I did back then.
 These are mixers so they don't have all that unnecessary stuff in them that the tape electronics have.
 I have looked every which way at the MX and to really make one rock, I would want to convert it to a 4 in/4 out mic preamp instead of a mixer, replace at least 2 of the mic trafos, and add at least 2 output transformers for balanced low Z outputs.
 This requires the addition of tubes and a new second power supply for the new tubes OR installing Op-amps and a power supply for them.
 This is so expensive that I don't believe it is worth it.
 The MX uses an EF86 first stage and a 12AU7 cathode follower.
 This is very similar to the 601.
 With upgraded mic transformers on the MX, you get a very similar circuit to the 601, but with unbalanced outs only, little or no overdrive ability, lower gain, and no meter.

-IMHO, the best thing to do with an MX is recap it and use it as a dual mono mic preamp.
+IMHO, the best thing to do with an MX in a recording situation, is to recap it and use it as a dual mono mic preamp.
 This assumes you don't have a good use for it as a 4 x 2 mixer.
 Most people don't want signals mixed before recording in this world of unlimited tracks.
 In my youth I would have loved to have had one (or 2 or 3) of these when I was working in 8 track project studios.
 (1980's) I never understood that it was the preamps in those Fostex and Tascam mixers that made the recordings sound like demos instead of classy recordings.

 Visit my MX-35 recap page for more.